OhmGnome/svm-hr-survey-front/README.md

 ## Notes

-I deviated from some coding standards here to create a situation that would help me better learn RxJS and implicit Spring data urls.
-If you are here to learn from this, do what I did in the join function of the login component in java instead, and use lists (demonstrated in ~ UserSessionCardController.java) in HTTP requests instead of looping individual objects.
-You can look at my most of my other projects for examples of a proper business layer.
+I deviated from some coding standards here to create a situation that would help me better learn RxJS and implicit Spring data urls. join functions of the login component belong in java instead.
+Use lists (demonstrated in ~ UserSessionCardController.java) in HTTP requests instead of looping individual objects.
+Most of my other projects have a proper business layer.